MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

     ![Push a notification from DevTools][ImageDevtoolsPush]

-1. Next try clicking the **Send Notification** button on the homepage of your PWA.
+1. Next try choosing the **Send Notification** button on the homepage of your PWA.
 This time a toast with the payload from your server appears.

     ![Push a notification from PWA server][ImagePwaPush]